brucedkyle/architectures/docs/sustainableenterprise/sustainablesupply.md

 The figures in this section show the interaction of 3rd party logistics data to your customer systems.

+### Sustainable supply

+In this figure, 3rd Party Logistics provides data for decision making to make your supply chain more sustainable

 [![sustainable supply solutions diagram](./media/sustainablesupply-sd.svg)](./media/sustainablesupply-sd.svg)

 _Figure 4.
-Updates provided to your data based on information obtained from 3rd party providers to reduce waste._

-In this scenario, 3rd Party Logistics provides data for decision making to make your supply chain more sustainable
+Schematic diagram of the sustainable supply use case._

+Sustainable supply workflow steps:

 <ol>
 <li>3rd party logistics software provides product sourcing updates through API